Tennis Leg - Calf Muscle Injury

 The 1st step for conservative treatment of your injury when treating conservatively or even after surgery is to reduce swelling to "open up" the area for more blood flow.
 Anyone in the health-care business knows that your blood supplies the oxygen and much needed nutrients required for your body to heal naturally after surgery.
 This is why doctors and surgeons recommend cold compression within the first 72 hours of an injury and following surgery.

-Cold Compression is recommended to reduce pain, swelling and tissue damage.
+Cold Therapy is recommended to reduce pain, swelling and tissue damage.
 Many doctors, surgeons and physical therapists consider cold compression to be the gold standard for treatment of inflammation and pain.
 On-going cold compression treatments can reduce, or even eliminate, the need for NSAIDs or other medications that can be harmful to your body.

-Cold Compression is known and trusted by most medical professionals.
+Cold Therapy is known and trusted by most medical professionals.
 This is why for years doctors, trainers and other medical professionals have recommended RICE (Rest, Ice, Compression, Elevation) to treat the pain and swelling of fresh injuries, chronic pain, after any re-injury, and especially after surgery.

-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
+Cold is important for recent injuries because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
 Without cold compression cellular break-down and tissue damage continues as the cells don't get the oxygen they need to survive.
 By limiting the amount of damage done to your tissue, you also limit the amount of healing that needs to occur.
 This is a very important step to heal injuries faster and with less pain!
 This is why you need to treat your injury as soon as possible, when you notice pain / swelling / inflammation, directly after a re-injury or surgery.
 Applying a Cold Compress or Ice Pack right away will stop the damage immediately and unblock your blood vessels to let your body's natural blood flow in to start healing the tissue.

-Use a Cold Compression Cold Compress or Ice Pack:
+Use a Cold Compress or Ice Pack: